mIRC-Scripters/mirckb/docs/source/beginner/string_and_token_manipulation.rst

 Tokenizing A String
 ^^^^^^^^^^^^^^^^^^^

-Recall from an earlier tutorial that when you call an alias as a command, all the parameters you pass to it are stored in $N. It’s possible to programmatically create this same result using the /tokenize command.
+Recall from an earlier tutorial that when you call an alias as a command, all the parameters you pass to it are stored in $N. It's possible to programmatically create this same result using the /tokenize command.
 That command lets you break down a string into tokens that will be stored in $N.

 .. code:: text